Travel guide

 Fotógrafo de viaje subiendo fotos con una eSIM desde su portátil

-If you're a photographer or travel creator, your problem isn't taking photos; it's uploading them.
-A single day of shooting generates gigabytes of RAW and 4K video that need to be backed up and published without relying on slow hostel Wi-Fi.
-A travel photographer eSIM gives you fast, stable data wherever you are, allowing you to upload to the cloud and publish without interrupting your workflow.
-Here's how to set it up properly.
+If you're a travel photographer or content creator, your problem isn't taking photos: it's uploading them.
+A single day of shooting generates gigabytes of RAWs and 4K video that need to be backed up and published without relying on slow hostel Wi-Fi.
+A travel photographer eSIM gives you fast, stable data wherever you are, so you can upload to the cloud and publish without missing a beat.
+Here's how to set it up right.

 Why a photographer needs their own connection

-A travel content creator relies on uploading content on time and backing up their material before their backpack is stolen or a memory card becomes corrupted.
-Depending on public Wi-Fi is a risk: it's slow for large files, drops out when you need it most, and is insecure for transferring your work.
+A travel creator lives by uploading content on time and backing up their material before their backpack is stolen or a card gets corrupted.
+Relying on public Wi-Fi is risky: it's slow for large files, it drops when you need it most, and it's insecure for transferring your work.
 Your own eSIM gives you total control over your connection.

-The advantage over a local SIM is that the eSIM installs in 1 minute without needing to visit a store, keeps your Spanish number for clients and WhatsApp, and works in hundreds of destinations.
-For those who travel between countries, having their connection sorted from the moment they land is half the battle won.
-If your life is nomadic, you might be interested in our guide to eSIM for digital nomads.
+The advantage over a local SIM is that an eSIM installs in 1 minute without going to a store, keeps your home country number for clients and WhatsApp, and works in over 200 destinations.
+For those who travel through multiple countries, having their connection sorted as soon as they land is half the battle won.
+If you're debating between activating your usual carrier's roaming or getting your own eSIM, in eSIM vs. roaming we compare the two options coolly: for a weekend reportage in a European city with good hotel Wi-Fi, it probably doesn't pay off; for a three-week tour across several countries, it definitely does, by a long shot.

 Travel photographer uploading photos with an eSIM from their laptop

-How many GB does it take to upload photos and video
+How many GB does uploading photos and video consume?

-How much data does a travel photographer consume?
+How much data does a travel photographer use?
 Much more than a normal tourist: between cloud backups, social media uploads, and some live streaming, it's easy to exceed 30-50 GB per month.
-A day's RAW footage can weigh several gigabytes, and one minute of 4K video can be around 350-400 MB.
+A day's worth of RAW photos weighs several gigabytes, and one minute of 4K video can be around 350-400 MB.
 Publishing and backing up quickly adds up.

-To avoid surprises, here are approximate consumption figures per task.
+To avoid surprises, these are estimated consumption figures per task.
 Adjust according to the quality you work at:

 Task Approximate Consumption